 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-When you submit information via our Website, you may be given options to restrict our use of your data.
 We aim to give you strong controls on our use of your data (including the ability to opt-out of receiving emails from us which you may do by unsubscribing at any point.